Epstein Files Transparency Act: Background

-During the 2024 presidential election, the Republican nominee and former president Donald Trump, when asked by Rachel Campos-Duffy on Fox News in June 2024 whether he would release the Epstein files as president, answered "yeah, I would."
-In September, while appearing on Lex Fridman's podcast, Trump promised to release the Epstein files if re-elected.
-Trump won re-election in November 2024.

-In February 2025, the U.S. attorney general, Pam Bondi, stated in a Fox News interview that the Epstein client list is "sitting on my desk right now to review."
+During the 2024 U.S. presidential election, the Republican nominee and former president Donald Trump, when asked by Rachel Campos-Duffy on Fox News in June 2024 whether he would release the Epstein files as president, answered "yeah, I would."
+In September, while appearing on Lex Fridman's podcast, Trump promised to release the Epstein files if elected.
+Trump won the 2024 election in November.
+In February 2025, the U.S. attorney general Pam Bondi stated in a Fox News interview that the Epstein client list was "sitting on my desk right now to review".
 Later that month, the White House gave binders to several prominent conservative and right-wing figures, including Liz Wheeler and Scott Presler, reading "Epstein Files: Phase 1" and "Declassified".
 Later that day, Representative Anna Paulina Luna criticized the event, stating that they released "old info".

-On July 7, Bondi released a statement saying that the DOJ found "no incriminating 'client list, contradicting her February statement.
-That day, the U.S. Department of Justice and the Federal Bureau of Investigation (FBI) announced that no further files from the Epstein investigation would be released.
+On July 7, 2025, Bondi released a statement saying that the U.S. Department of Justice (DOJ) found "no incriminating 'client list, contradicting her February statement.
+That day, DOJ and the Federal Bureau of Investigation (FBI) announced that no further files from the Epstein investigation would be released.
 Bondi's statement drew outrage from conservative figures; Wheeler called it "unforgivable behavior", while the Hodgetwins called for Trump to fire Bondi.
 On July 11, reports emerged that Dan Bongino, the deputy director of the FBI, had a heated confrontation with Bondi over her handling of the files, and was considering resigning.
-Bongino was later demoted to Co-Deputy Director on September 15, 2025.
+Bongino had reportedly yelled at Bondi, shouting "You fucked this thing up from the start"; Bongino and Patel both told the White House that Bondi needed to resign.
+Bongino reportedly meet with Susie Wiles, and told her that the Epstein affair was about to become "Trump's Iran–Contra"; he was persuaded to halt his resignation by White House officials.
+Bongino was later demoted to Co-Deputy Director on September 15, 2025; he later announced his upcoming resignation on December 17, 2025.
 On July 12, Trump defended Bondi and referred to Epstein as "somebody that nobody cares about."

-On July 16, Trump referred to the Epstein files as "a big hoax."
+On July 16, 2025, Trump referred to the Epstein files as "a big hoax."
 On July 23, reports emerged that earlier in May, Bondi and her deputy Todd Blanche informed Trump that his name was "among many in the Epstein files."
 Trump denied this report.
 Trump's change in position drew criticism from prominent podcasters close to Trump, as well as many conservatives.
-Joe Rogan accused the Trump administration of gaslighting the public, while Andrew Schultz said Trump was "insulting our intelligence".
+Joe Rogan accused the Trump administration of gaslighting the public, while Andrew Schulz said Trump was "insulting our intelligence".
 In August 2025, Judge Paul A. Engelmayer denied Bondi's request to unseal grand jury files from the Ghislaine Maxwell prosecution case.